 Senor Antonio Fernandez

-A small Spanish village in the province of Leon has become news as suddenly its 80 residents have become millionaires.
-This miracle happened as Antonio Fernandez was born in 1917 in Cerezales del Condado.
-He died in August of 2018 at the ripe age of 99.
+A small Spanish village in the province of Leon has become news, as suddenly its 80 residents have become millionaires.
+This miracle happened because of Antonio Fernandez, who was born in 1917 in Cerezales del Condado.
+He died in August 2018 at the ripe age of 99.
 He never forgot his birth village where he grew up in great poverty, together with his 12 brothers and sisters.
 Senor Fernandez bequeathed each inhabitant an inheritance of $2.5 million.

-In his new country, he became successful and CEO of Grupo Modelo in 1971.
+In this unfamiliar country, he became successful and CEO of Grupo Modelo in 1971.
 This is the company where the world famous Corona beer has been brewed since 1925.
 Corona Extra is the second most imported bottled beer in the USA.
 It reaches nearly $700 million sales a year.
-In old times this blend of malted barley hops and corn and yeast was served simple without any garnish.
+In old times they served this blend of malted barley hops and corn and yeast simple with no garnish.

 Nowadays it is normally served with lime.
-If you love to drink cerveza you will squeeze the lime into your beer.
-The question arises why a slice of lime?
-The story goes that the use of lime is meant to keep the flies from sitting on the mouth of the bottle.
-The production of Corona beer is really big.
+If you love to drink cerveza, you will squeeze the lime into your beer.
+The question arises: why a slice of lime?
+The story goes it means the use of lime is to keep the flies from sitting on the mouth of the bottle.
+The production of Corona beer is huge.
 The brewery can produce 20 million bottles in 24 hours.

 A new and helpful invention

-Coming back to what this article is about, Some good news for the environment.
-Corona will be testing 100% plastic-free-6-pack rings at the beginning of 2019.
-This very positive news was posted in Good News Network.
-I am happy to forward this news as one does not read positive news so often.
+Coming back to what this article is about, some good news for the environment.
+Corona will test 100% plastic-free-6-pack rings at the beginning of 2019.
+They posted this very positive news in The Good News Network.
+I am happy to forward this news, as one does not read positive news so often.
 Anything which can help the environment and animals is worth mentioning.

-These new rings are made from plant-based biodegradable fibers, together with a mix of by-product waste and compostable materials.
+They make these new rings from plant-based biodegradable fibers, together with a mix of by-product waste and compostable materials.
 After being discarded and coming in contact with water, the non-plastic rings serve as food for marine animal life.
-We have dirtied our planet with plastics, all kind of plastics in many different shapes.
+We have dirtied our planet with plastics, all kinds of plastics in many shapes.

 More than a million marine creatures and birds and animals sadly lose their lives to plastic trash.
-The plastic rings holding beverage containers in a 6-packs are one of the culprits.
-Sea animals are eating it or becoming trapped by it, and are dying at an alarming rate.
+The plastic rings holding beverage containers in 6-packs is one culprit.
+Sea animals are eating it or becoming trapped by it and are dying at an alarming rate.

 Big beach cleanup

-The harmful nature of these rings was recognized in the 1970s and people were speaking out about it.
-Even if it forms only a small part of the total plastic waste, it is good to become aware of the danger.
+They recognized the harmful nature of these rings in the 1970s, and people were speaking out about it.
+Even if it forms only a small part of the total plastic waste, it is good to realize the danger.
 In 1988 there was a beach cleanup, organized in Oregon.
 Within a few hours, a group of volunteers had collected 1,500 six-pack rings.